choyiny/FreezeMod/README.md

 Features
 ----------
 * Freeze people at will.
-For fun or for administrating
+For fun or for administrating.

 Installation
 ----------